vborodulin/how-to-deliver-svg-icons-to-react/README.md

 ## Try yourself

-ou can clone the repo and try the example on your Figma project.
+You can clone the repo and try the example on your Figma project.

 #### 1. Create frame with icons
 All icons should be palced in one specific frame and implements like a figma component.